 An opportunity for all Foodies to practice a presentation they would like to give in the community

-Once Foodies have completed their training they are registered as volunteers by the lead associating organisation (health service or local council) and work in partnership with health workers and other Foodies to promote healthy eating in the community.
-Foodies are partnered with ‘Buddies’, who act as a mentor for the Foodie.
-They provide advice and assistance around implementing and planning Foodie activities and programs, and can also support through debriefing Foodies about their experiences.
-Buddies can be local program workers, or other professionals from the local agencies partnered with the program.
-Buddies can also be other Foodies who are experienced with the program.
+Once Foodies have completed their training they are registered as volunteers of UCWB (metro), UCWCSA (Northern Country) or ac.care (Southern Country) and work in partnership with workers from the setting/site they are working in and/or other Foodies to promote healthy eating in the community.
+Foodies may be partnered with ‘Buddies’, who act as a mentor for the Foodie.
+Foodie Coordinators and buddies provide advice and assistance around implementing and planning Foodie activities and programs, and can also support through debriefing Foodies about their experiences.
+Buddies can be a more experienced foodie or other professionals from the local agencies partnered with the program.

 Benefits to Foodies

 Foodies can undertake further training with TAFE after completing Community Foodies Training.
-To find out more, contact your local site and program workers.
 Skills gained through Foodie training and activity with the community have also contributed to some Foodies gaining employment in health care sectors, schools and other settings.

 Other benefits to being a Community Foodie, as reported by Foodies, include:

 Improvement of teaching skills

 Increased quality of life